Samsung/tizen-docs/docs/platform/release-notes/tizen-6-5-m2.md

     - A fine-grained version of THP (Transparent HugePage) in Linux kernel for embedded systems has been implemented in Raspberry Pi 4.
   - HAL
     - HAL API Layer is implemented for unifying the HAL backend style and splitting out the hardware dependency.
-    - New image structure with hal.img is adapted for HAL, a set of HAL backend set in /hal.
+    - New image structure is adapted for HAL, new partition is added for a set of HAL backend packages.
   - System and resource management
     - VIP process monitor has been improved by removing race conditions.
     - Percentage-based memory threshold has been developed.